Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

 \xhdr{Second Result: Individual Regret Guarantees.} We have analyzed aggregate market performance for a broad class of (possibly non-truthful) auctions including first-price and GSP auctions, but is gradient-based pacing an effective learning method in those settings?
-Regret guarantees are known when the underlying auction is truthful~\citep{BalseiroGur19,Balseiro-BestOfMany-Opre}, but what about non-truthful auctions?
+Regret guarantees are known when the underlying auction is truthful and the environment is stochastic~\citep{BalseiroGur19,Balseiro-BestOfMany-Opre}, but what about non-truthful auctions and non-stationary environments?
 To address this question, we bound the regret obtained by an individual bidding agent participating in any auction format that satisfies a \emph{monotone bang-per-buck} condition, which implies that the marginal value obtained per dollar spent weakly decreases in an agent's bid.
-For example, first and second-price auctions satisfy this condition, as does the GSP auction.
-We show that the total value obtained by the bidding agent has regret $O(T^{3/4})$ relative to the best pacing multiplier in hindsight, in a stochastic environment where the profile of opposing bids is drawn independently each round. \footnote{{A typical goal in regret minimization is regret $\tilde{O}(T^\gamma)$ for some constant $\gamma\in [\tfrac12,1)$.
-As a baseline, regret $O(\sqrt{T})$ is the best possible in the worst case, even in a stochastic environment with only two possible actions \citep{bandits-exp3}.}}
+For example, first and second-price auctions satisfy this condition, as does the GSP auction. {We first consider the \emph{stochastic} environment where the profile of opposing bids is drawn independently from the same distribution in each round.
+Our benchmark is the pacing multiplier that optimally realizes the desired budget in hindsight.\footnote{{Pacing multipliers are defined to only adjust bids downward relative to the maximum willingness to pay.
+Thus, if the budget is not exhausted even when setting the bid equal to the value each round, this benchmark corresponds to a pacing multiplier of $1$.}} We obtain regret $O(T^{3/4})$ relative to this benchmark.} \footnote{A typical goal in regret minimization is regret $\tilde{O}(T^\gamma)$ for some constant $\gamma\in [\tfrac12,1)$.
+As a baseline, regret $O(\sqrt{T})$ is the best possible in the worst case, even in a stochastic environment with only two possible actions \citep{bandits-exp3}.} {This regret bound applies for the objective of utility maximization, value maximization, or any convex combination thereof.}